Educator, performer, arranger, and instrument technician specializing in the percussive arts.

 Austin’s performances are characterized by the juxtaposition of classical music’s attention to detail against the immediate emotional expression of contemporary music.

 Through his musical life, Austin has been described as a gear nerd.
-His knowledge of how instruments are built and generate sound has lead him to being a respected consultent and instrument repair technician.
+His knowledge of how instruments are built and generate sound has lead him to being a respected consultant and instrument repair technician.

 Austin has been an equipment coordinator for organizations such as the University of Kentucky, the music educator’s associations of Kentucky and Illinois, Central Kentucky Youth Orchestra, and the Interlochen Summer Arts Camp.
 In these roles he has provided insight into purchasing and selection of instruments as well as addressed the logistical demands of various festivals, camps, and concerts.